MutuaFranklin/webServer/README.md

 ```

 ```
-Open webServer, the cloned Repo in terminal and run :python webserver.py to launch the app
+Open webServer, the cloned Repo in terminal and run :python webserver1.py to launch using socketserver.TCPServer and python webserver2.py to launch using HTTPServer

 ```

+### BDD
+- serve both static HTML and dynamically generated HTML
+- support only a restricted subset of HTTP, such as GET or POST requests
+- only headers it must support are Content-Type and Content-Length.